Flagsmith/flagsmith/readme.md

 To get it running, you'll need to update the ALLOWED_HOSTS constant in the relevant settings file.
 If you're running the application using a Heroku-ish platform, you'll need to edit this in `app.settings.master`.
-If you're deploying itusing Docker, you'll need to update this value in `app.settings.master-docker`.
+If you're deploying it using Docker, you'll need to update this value in `app.settings.master-docker`.

 ### Using Docker